Ecuador ex-president sentenced to eight years for corruption - France 24

 He was found guilty of accepting funds from private businesses for his 2013 election campaign in return for state contracts.

+Attorney General Diana Salazar says various businesses paid $7 million in bribes to secure those contracts.

+Correa, a leftist economist by training, was implicated over a $6,000 payment to his private account, which he claims was a loan.

-Amongst the others sentenced on Tuesday was former vice president Jorge Glas, who had already been sentenced to six years in prison in a separate case for accepting a bribe from Brazilian construction giant Odebrecht.
+Amongst the others sentenced on Tuesday was former vice president Jorge Glas, who since 2017 has been serving a six-year prison sentence in a separate case for accepting a bribe from Brazilian construction giant Odebrecht.

+Glas was vice-president under Correa from 2013-17 before he was re-elected under current President Lenin Moreno, only to be suspended several months later over the Odebrecht scandal.

+Correa preceded Moreno in office and battled him for control of the Country Alliance party.

 The court also banned all those convicted from political "participation" for 25 years.

+In any case, Ecuador's constitution bars those convicted of bribery, illicit enrichment and embezzlement from standing for public office, meaning Correa's political career is finished.

-"This was what they were looking for: manipulating justice to achieve what they never could at the ballot box," said the leftist Correa, who turned 57 on Monday.
+"This was what they were looking for: manipulating justice to achieve what they never could at the ballot box," said Correa, who turned 57 on Monday.

 The former leader said he was "concerned" for his colleagues, adding: "For sure we'll win (an appeal) at the international level because all this is ridiculous."